Association of Rocky Mountain College and University Mail Services

 - Awards for the Association will be Distinguished Service, Mail Manager of the Year, and Outstanding Team Member.

-- Meet and decide on person selected for each award.
-Meeting maybe by telecommunication or electronic means.
+- Meet and decide on the person selected for each award.
+Meeting may be by telecommunication or electronic means.

-Article XIV – QUORUM FOR STANDING COMMITTEE MEETINGS
+Article XIII – QUORUM FOR STANDING COMMITTEE MEETINGS

 A Majority of the members of a standing committee shall constitute a quorum for the transaction of business, but a lesser number of members may adjourn any meeting from time to time, and the meeting may be held as adjourned without further notice.
 When a quorum is present at any meeting, a majority of the members of such committee present thereat shall decide any matter brought before such meeting.